keenfoong/zoocore/README.md

 These include :
     Label, icon, toolip, color(foreground), backgroundColor

-Any command can have a QAction generate on demand via command.commandUi()
+Any command can have a QAction generate on demand via command.commandAction()

 Usage
 =====